wellyshen/react-cool-portal/README.md

 const App = () => {
   const { Portal, isShow, show, hide, toggle } = usePortal({
-    containerId: 'my-portal-root', // Use your own portal container.
-If no set, we'll create it for you.
+    containerId: 'my-portal-root',
     defaultShow: false, // Default is true.
     clickOutsideToHide: true, // Default is true.
     escToHide: true, // Default is true.
     onShow: e => {
       // Triggered on show portal.
-      // The event object will be: MouseEvent, KeyboardEvent, Your custom event.
+      // The event object will be MouseEvent, KeyboardEvent, Your custom event.
+Depends on your interaction.
     },
     onHide: e => {
       // Triggered on hide portal.
-      // The event object will be: MouseEvent, KeyboardEvent, Your custom event.
+      // The event object will be MouseEvent, KeyboardEvent, Your custom event.
+Depends on your interaction.
     }
   });